 - IEC 61347-1 certifies that a driver meets safety requirements for electronic control gear for your LED modules.

-- IEC 61347-2-13 similarly ensures drivers are capable of working with LED modules and arrays under the same safety standards.
+- IEC 61347-2-13 ensures drivers are capable of working with LED modules and arrays under the same safety standards.

 - UL 8750 judges drivers under similar standards as IEC 61347-1, ensuring your power supply is safe for use with the rest of your LED equipment.

-You may be wondering, what LED driver do I need for my lighting systems?
 There are several different types of LED drivers out there, and we recommend reaching out to our team at Bravo Electro for a personalized recommendation.
 We have many LED drivers for sale, all backed by IEC safety standards.

 Adapters or External Power Supply Certifications